vihangp/duo-iml/examples/projects/5_project.markdown

 ---
 layout: page
-title: Deep Learning
+title: project 5
 description: a project with a background image
-img: /assets/img/12.jpg
+img: /assets/img/1.jpg
-importance: 1
+importance: 3
 ---

 Every project has a beautiful feature showcase page.